A total of 13 carriers currently operate the A380 (listed in order of when they first took delivery of the aircraft).

 However the carrier’s outgoing CEO Peter Bellew confirmed in 2017 that MAS is to move its fleet of A380s into a separate company from summer 2018, which will use them for Hajj and Umraa pilgrimage flights, as well as leasing them out to other operators.

 It now has five superjumbos, but operates them mainly on domestic routes – Beijing, Shanghai and Hong Kong – out of Guangzhou due to a dispute with Air China over flying the A380s from the latter’s Beijing home.

-As a result, China Southern has lost money on its A380s and only flies to one international destination, Los Angeles, although it has announced plans to fly the aircraft to Sydney from October.
+As a result, China Southern has lost money on its A380s and only flies to one international destination, Los Angeles, although it has subsequently announced plans to fly the aircraft to Sydney.

 The carrier configures its superjumbos in a three-class layout, featuring eight first class seats, 70 business class seats and 428 economy seats.